ebrugulec/business-meeting-phrases/README.md

 ### Examples

-- Hi everyone, my name is [Your Name] and I'm a frontend engineer.
-I've been with the company for seven months now.
+- Hi everyone, my name is [Your Name] and I'm a [job title].
+I've been with the company for [date] now.
-- Good morning/afternoon/evening, my name is [Your Name] and I'm a frontend engineer here at [Company Name].
-I started seven months ago.
+- Good morning/afternoon/evening, my name is [Your Name] and I'm a [job title] here at [Company Name].
+I started [date] months ago.
-- Hello, I'm [Your Name] and I'm a frontend engineer at [Company Name].
-I joined the team seven months ago and I'm happy to be here.
+- Hello, I'm [Your Name] and I'm a [job title] at [Company Name].
+I joined the team [date] months ago and I'm happy to be here.
 - Hi, I'm [Your Name].
-I've been working as a frontend engineer at [Company Name] for the past seven months.
+I've been working as a [job title] at [Company Name] for the past [date] months.
-- Good to meet you all, my name is [Your Name] and I'm a frontend engineer here at [Company Name].
-I started with the company seven months ago and I'm excited to be working with you all.
+- Good to meet you all, my name is [Your Name] and I'm a [job title] here at [Company Name].
+I started with the company [date] months ago and I'm excited to be working with you all.
-- Hi everyone, my name is [Your Name] and I'm a frontend engineer.
-I've been with the company for seven months now.
+- Hi everyone, my name is [Your Name] and I'm a [job title].
+I've been with the company for [date] months now.
 I nominate [Person name].
 Please contunie

 ## How to explain meeting topic? :pencil2: